uploadtigris/Cloud-Engineering/Logs/November 2025.md

 I need to update the rest of my Cloud Engineering roadmap repo to reflect this.
 I will begin with going through *the Linux Bible* and practice using Rocky Linux in a VM on my Fedora Workstation in the Virtual Machine Manager Hypervisor.

+UPDATE: Cloud Engineering roadmap repo has been updated

 ## **11/11/25**
 - Learning about the Hardware Emulator QEMU.
 Getting my Desktop running CachyOS Linux ready to run Rocky Linux.
 -